ghadeerga/ghadeerga.github.io/_posts/2020-12-02-How_to_write_malaria_report.md

 ---
 layout: post
-title: How to write malaria report
+title: How to write a malaria report
 ---

 You can diagnosis  malaria from thick and thin area of the blood smears (gold standard of malaria diagnosis)